tenzap/exif-thumbnail-adder/README.md

     - Rotation of the thumbnail
     - Backup of original pictures
     - Replace picture inplace or write new picture to another directory
     - Choose the exif library for adding thumbnails.
+See "known facts" section below to see advantages and drawbacks of each library.
     Available libraries are:
         - Android-Exif-Extended
+        - exiv2
         - libexif
         - pixymeta-android (please note that at the time of writing this, pixymeta-android is licensed under EPL-1.0 which is not compatible with GPL.
 You may compile yourself a variant having pixymeta-android.
 See below for more info.)

 ## Installation